trexfeathers/trexfeathers.github.io/content/software_development/sql/sp_downstream.md

-## SQL: stored procedure downstream processing
+## SQL: Stored Procedure Downstream Processing

 A limitation of SQL stored procedures is the awkwardness of doing any more SQL work with the results.
 There's an excellent summary of the possible methods